Course - Using evidence to inform health decision-making - HELA3004

 The course will include a range of different forms of learning, including lectures, seminars, groupwork tasks, oral presentations and simulation, with a focus on learner-led approaches and dialogue-based teaching and discussions.
 We will draw actively on students’ experiences in the course.

-The teaching will be "session-based" with two gatherings of two days each.
+The teaching will be "session-based" and hybrid, with two gatherings of two days each.
 The first two day gathering will take place online.
 The second two day gathering will be in-person in Trondheim and will not include an option to join online.
 The language of teaching and examination is English.

 Further on evaluation